ianeyk/olin-cafe-f22/hws/6/Ian_Eykamp_Homework_6.md

 2) My insistence on making all my modules from scratch, including the m-bit, n-input mux, instead of using behavioral logic or the provided modules.

 3) Tech week did more to me than suck away all my time, it also made me overall sleep-deprived and generally unproductive during the day.
 When I did try and do work at night, I was certainly not at my best, and I should have used the time to catch up on sleep instead of catching up on assignments.
 I didn't do any work that I am proud of during the last week---for any class---, and I felt bad about turning in some of my assignments for my other classes when I knew they were not my best work.
 Thank you for being lenient and letting me manage my time the way I needed to.
-I am feeling much more productive this weekend after 8 hours of sleep and a stellar opening night of Assassins, and I am starting to bxe optimistic again about being able to catch up in all of my classes before (or at the very least during) Thanksgiving break.
+I am feeling much more productive this weekend after 8 hours of sleep and a stellar opening night of Assassins, and I am starting to be optimistic again about being able to catch up in all of my classes before (or at the very least during) Thanksgiving break.